jasminecao/nets213-final-project/README.md

 - Create a visual representation of our work via a website.
 - Deploy our website and open it up for public use.
 With regard to difficulty, we believe this component is a **4 out of 4**.

+## Testing and Data
+In order to check answers validated in Step 4, we will use an EM algorithm to label each stressor-response pair.
+To test our EM algorithm, we use the sample datasets sample_stressor1_response_qualcheck and sample_stressor2_response_qualcheck as samples for labelling.
+Each sample dataset (and indeed, actual datasets we expect to extract from the HITs) have at least three columns: 'workerid', 'response', 'label'.
+The final labeled pairs we expect to output will have at least two columns: 'response', 'label'.
+Each stressor has an independent csv file containing data for how workers labeled the appropriateness of the responses for that stressor.